Ignia/Style-Guide/ASP.NET/MVC.md

 ## Language Features

 ### Models
-- Strongly type views when practical
 - Prefer specialized view models for reusable partial views
   - This allows partial views to be parameterized
   - This also helps standardize the model despite disparate parent views
+- View model classes should be suffixed with `ViewModel` (e.g., `NavigationViewModel`)
+- View models should simply be data transfer objects (DTOs); they should not have methods
+  - Properties on view models should be read only; all values should be assigned via the constructor

 ### Views
+- Strongly type views when practical
 - Prefer Razor parsing engine for views
 - Consider explicitly defining `@{ Layout }` property for clarity
 - Suffix markup sections with "Section" (e.g., `@RenderSection("HeaderSection")`)